openmrs/openmrs-contrib-rest-api-docs/Person/persons.md

 ### Delete a person address sub resource

-* Delete or retire a target address sub resource by its UUID.Returns a `404 Not Found` status if attribute not exists.
+* Delete or void a target address sub resource.
+Returns `404 Not Found` status if the person does not exist.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If not authenticated or authenticated user does not have sufficient privileges, a `401 Unauthorized` status is returned.

  ```console
 DELETE /person/:target_person_uuid/person/:target_address_uuid